Mounjaro Side Effects

 • fast heartbeat

-These are due to an allergic reaction.
-If you think you may be experiencing serious side effects, see your doctor straight away, dial 999 or go to A&E.
+If you think you may be experiencing an allergic reaction or other serious side effects, see your doctor straight away, dial 999 or go to A&E.

 For more information on serious side effects, see the patient information leaflet, which should have come with the treatment.